 There’s no room for flattery when it comes to conducting vendor due diligence.
 It’s a rigorous, robust independent investigation that aims to expose risks and issues that may drive down valuation and identify a business’s most valuable assets.

-Here is a brief and general overview of the vendor due diligence process:
+Here is a brief l overview of the vendor due diligence process:

 - Before a sale or partnership commences, the vendor contracts an independent third-party consultant to conduct a due diligence audit on their company.